 You'll Never Guess Alton Brown's Secret Ingredient for Better Scrambled Eggs

 There's nothing quite like a warm, pillowy pile of scrambled eggs.
-And it's true that everybody seems to have their own trick to achieving scrambled perfection, whether it be a splash of cream, milk, cornstarch, or even water.
+And it's true that everybody seems to have their own trick to achieving scrambled perfection, whether it be a splash of cream, milk, cornstarch, or even the Dolly Parton-approved drops of ice water.

 But leave it to food science whiz Alton Brown to suggest an ingredient that manages to raise even our seasoned eyebrows.
 And a Southern staple, no less!